 The construction phase impacts are those impacts on the biophysical and socio-economic environment that would occur during the construction phase.
-No construction is anticipated for the proposed development at this stage.
-However, impacts have been discussed and mitigation measures provided should any construction occur on the erven in future.
 These impacts are inherently temporary in duration but may have longer lasting effects.

 7.2.1 Flora and Fauna Impacts (Biodiversity)